LWV Holds Candidate Forum for District 2 Davis City Council

 The forum featured: Victor Lagunes, Dillan Horton and Linda Deos and was moderated by Michelle Famula.
 Each candidate got 90 seconds to respond to five questions – with a possible 30-second follow up.

-This article covers questions one and two.
+This article covers questions one and three.

 Question 1: How would you assess and improve the financial health of the City of Davis?